Leonardo da Vinci's Vineyard

-Leonardo da Vinci’s Vineyard is a vineyard the Duke of Milan, Ludovico Maria Sforza best known as Ludovico il Moro, gave as a gift to Leonardo da Vinci in 1498 while he was working on the painting of Last Supper in the nearby refectory of the cathedral and Dominican convent of Santa Maria delle Grazie.
+Leonardo da Vinci's Vineyard is a vineyard the Duke of Milan, Ludovico Maria Sforza best known as Ludovico il Moro, gave as a gift to Leonardo da Vinci in 1498 while he was working on the painting of Last Supper in the nearby refectory of the cathedral and Dominican convent of Santa Maria delle Grazie.
 It was a gesture to give credit for the many admirable works Leonardo had been creating for the Duke.

 Leonardo's Vineyard

 The vineyard was located in Milan, beyond the Porta Vercellina district, close to the Borgo delle Grazie, on the land belonging to San Vittore great vineyard.

-The vineyard the Duke intended to donate consisted of 16 rows but the related borders had not been set.
-In the Codex Atlanticus and in the Manuscript I of France Leonardo’s notes report the measure of a territory of about 100 “braccia milanesi” length (approximately 59 metres equals to 64 yards) and 294 “braccia milanesi” width (approximately 175 metres equals to 321 yards) to match an area of about 15 “pertiche milanesi”, namely around 1 hectare (about 2,5 acres); some of these notes are accompanied by references to the neighbouring lands.
+The vineyard the duke intended to donate consisted of 16 rows but the related borders had not been set.
+In the Codex Atlanticus and in the Manuscript I of France Leonardo's notes report the measure of a territory of about 100 “braccia milanesi” length (approximately 59 metres equals to 64 yards) and 294 “braccia milanesi” width (approximately 175 metres equals to 321 yards) to match an area of about 15 “pertiche milanesi”, namely around 1 hectare (about 2,5 acres); some of these notes are accompanied by references to the neighbouring lands.

 In 1920 the Italian architect and politician Luca Beltrami, relying on historical documents, was able to describe the likely position of the original vineyard, which ran probably parallel to the current Via De Grassi (De Grassi Street).
 He photographed the vineyard that was then on the same spot when cultivations were beginning to be eradicated; at that time a resolution passed to subdivide the territory in lots to build new constructions.

-A forgotten story
+History

-The Vineyard is firstly mentioned in a notary deed dated October 2nd 1498, yet Ludovico il Moro’s donation was only confirmed later on, by an official letter, dated April 26th 1499.
+The Vineyard is firstly mentioned in a notary deed dated October 2, 1498, yet Ludovico il Moro’s donation was only confirmed later on, by an official letter, dated April 26th 1499.

 The Italian Wars broke out, and the French army invaded the Duchy of Milan, forcing Ludovico Sforza to flee and repair to Innsbruck, and Leonardo left the city as well, heading towards Mantua.
 However, before leaving, he managed to rent his Vineyard to Sir Pietro di Giovanni da Oppreno, father of his apprentice Gian Giacomo Caprotti, better known as Sir Salai.